Academia

 Organisation

-The days will be organised around individual and group lessons, chamber music classes and baroque dance initiation workshops.
+The days will be organised around individual and group lessons and chamber music classes.
 The week will close with student concerts.

 For instrumentalists